tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 are described in {{I-D.ietf-tls-external-psk-importer}}: (1) exchanging
-client and server identifiers over the TLS connection after the handshake, and (2) incorporating identifiers for both the client and the server into the context string for an EPSK importer.
+client and server identifiers over the TLS connection after the handshake, and (2) incorporating identifiers for both the client and the server into the context string for an external PSK importer.

 3. Nodes SHOULD use external PSK importers {{I-D.ietf-tls-external-psk-importer}}
 when configuring PSKs for a client-server pair when applicable.
 Importers make provisioning